yduf/yduf.github.io/_posts/2026-01-24-package-nix.md

 Flakes are now the standard way to use Nix.
 It provide a more advanced [Workflow for Using Flakes](https://chatgpt.com/share/6974e1d8-0350-800d-825e-9bb1d6a02ec6), targeting more specifically developer and project build repetability. _see below_

+In spirits it's very similar to tool like _bundler, maven, meson or uv_ in that it ensure a reproducible set of dependancies and their version, but on a more general scope including the tools ecosystem itself.

 ### Create a new project directory

 This directory will contain: